Got a question? Look here for answers.

 A filtering effect that lets you impose the sound of a voice, or other articulated source, onto a synthesizer pad.

 Shows how to identify clipping in your project (includes a discussion of Reason’s signal level meters), and how to avoid clipping in your project by applying a limiter to the Master Section.

-- Making an MP3 in Reason
+- Making an AAC file in iTunes

 - Drum Machine 101 with

 This video introduces you to making a simple beat with Redrum.